Blaise Mariner, PhD

 Dog Aging Project, Dog Aging Institute

-I lead large-scale genomic and epigenomic analyses across 900+ dogs, investigating genetic architecture, methylation dynamics, and lifespan-associated molecular signatures.
-This work integrates GWAS, meQTL mapping, epigenetic clock modeling, and causal inference frameworks.
+I lead large-scale genomic and epigenomic analyses across 900+ dogs to investigate the molecular architecture of aging and lifespan variation.
+This work integrates GWAS, meQTL mapping, epigenetic clock modeling, longitudinal methylation analysis, and causal inference frameworks.

 Selected Publications